ToastHawaii/osm-apps-catalog/src/www/docs/README.md

-# OSM Apps
+# OpenStreetMap Apps

 Experience the world in a creative, productive and unexpected way.

 [Click here for the catalog](https://osm-apps.zottelig.ch)

-This website shows applications and services that use OSM data.
+This website shows applications and services that use OpenStreetMap data.
 The list of applications is taken from the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/).
 It crawls all pages that use a [Software](https://wiki.openstreetmap.org/wiki/Template:Software) or [Service item](https://wiki.openstreetmap.org/wiki/Template:Service_item) template an extract the informations about the application.

 The catalog is updated every day.